apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 count of zero, the count is not modified and the number of readers is not tracked, so the evacuation is valid as long as the object exists.

-Evacuation is driven by cache writes, essentially in :cpp:member:`Stripe::aggWrite`.
+Evacuation is driven by cache writes, essentially in :cpp:member:`StripeSM::aggWrite`.
 This method processes the pending cache virtual connections that are trying to write to the stripe.
 Some of these may be evacuation virtual connections.
 If so then the completion callback for that virtual connection is called as the data is put in to the aggregation buffer.

-When no more cache virtual connections can be processed (due to an empty queue or the aggregation buffer filling) then :cpp:member:`Stripe::evac_range` is called to clear the range to be overwritten plus an additional :c:macro:`EVACUATION_SIZE` range.
+When no more cache virtual connections can be processed (due to an empty queue or the aggregation buffer filling) then :cpp:member:`StripeSM::evac_range` is called to clear the range to be overwritten plus an additional :c:macro:`EVACUATION_SIZE` range.
 The buckets covering that range are checked.
 If there are any items in the buckets a new cache virtual connection (a *doc evacuator*) is created and